Comic Book History Key Moments in Comic Publishing

 Cover art by Frank Frazetta

-The original art sold at auction for $5.4 million dollars, a record for original comic art
+In 2019, the original art for this cover sold at auction for $5.4 million dollars

 Key Facts